THE FREDERICK DOUGLASS REPUBLICANS OF TARRANT COUNTY

-The Frederick Douglass Republicans of Tarrant County was founded by Mr. Reby Cary,
+The Frederick Douglass Republicans of Tarrant County was founded by Mr. Reby Cary.

-By 1942, Mr. Cary had completed the requirements for a Master of Science in History and Political Science except for the dissertation.
-However, that year he was drafted and volunteered to serve in the U.S. Coast Guard.
-Mr. Cary was only the third African-American man admitted to the Student Radioman School in Atlantic City, New Jersey, and graduated in 1943.
-After being assigned to the U.S.S.
-Cambria, he served in Saipan, Japan, and Okinawa Island.
-Mr. Cary was discharged in 1945, and returned to Texas to earn a Master of Science in History and Political Science at Prairie View A&M University.
+By 1942, Mr. Cary had completed the requirements for a Master of Science in History and Political Science except for his dissertation due to being drafted that same year.
+He volunteered to serve in the U.S. Coast Guard and was assigned to the U.S.S.
+Cambria.
+He served in Saipan, Japan, and Okinawa Island.
+Mr. Cary was discharged in 1945 and returned to Texas to finish his Masters at Prairie View A&M University.
 He furthered his education by taking graduate courses at Texas Christian University and North Texas State University.
+In addition, Mr. Cary was only the third African American man admitted to the Student Radioman School in Atlantic City, New Jersey, and graduated in 1943.

-Mr. Cary has served the Fort Worth area in multiple capacities.
-In the education field, he taught in many places in the Fort Worth area, including as a History Instructor and Counselor at Dunbar High School, Assistant Professor of History and Associate Dean of Student Life at the University of Texas at Arlington (1969 – 1978), as well as the Director of Minority Affairs (1975 – 1978).
-In 1974, he was the first African-American elected to the Fort Worth School Board.
-Politics have also been a way for Mr. Cary to serve the area.
-In addition to serving in the Texas State House of Representatives, he held leadership positions in the Frederick Douglass Republicans of Tarrant County and the Texas Council of Black Republicans.
+Mr. Cary served his community in multiple capacities.
+In education, he taught at many schools in the Fort Worth area, including as a History Instructor and Counselor at Dunbar High School, and as Assistant Professor of History and Associate Dean of Student Life at the University of Texas at Arlington (1969 – 1978), as well as the Director of Minority Affairs (1975 – 1978).
+In 1974, he was the first African American elected to the Fort Worth School Board.

+Mr. Cary served in the Texas State House of Representatives and held leadership positions in the Frederick Douglass Republicans of Tarrant County and the Texas Council of Black Republicans.